jose-omar-landa/jose-omar-landa/README.md

 ## Hello!
 I'm Jose Landa. 👋

-I'm currently a student at WGU pursuing my Bachelor's in Computer Science.
+I'm a recent Bachelor of Computer Science graduate looking for a software engineering role.

-I'm currently working towards a career change into Software Engineering, as I've been a Registered Nurse for nearly 10 years!
+I've been a Registered Nurse for nearly 10 years and am looking to leverage my skills into tech!

-I also enjoy game development, and recently published a small platformer to itch.io!
+I enjoy creating applications and also develop video games as a hobby!

 ---